 Notifications LED has been a native feature on android smartphones for a long time now.
-They keep reminding us that we have one last unread message, or one missed call that we haven’t attended to, by constantly blinking maybe a red, green, blue or yellow light (depending on your manufacturer’s choice), so we can be conscious of what’s going on in our digital lives.
+They are always there to remind us that we have one last unread message, one missed call that haven’t been attended to, or one new social media notification, by constantly blinking either a red, green, blue or yellow light (depending on your manufacturer’s choice), so we can be conscious of what’s going on in our digital lives.

 No one, but Samsung.

-So if you’ve been using maybe the Samsung Galaxy S10e, S10, the S10 Plus, or even the new Note models, you should have known by now that these phones do not have a native notifications LED, and instead, you have to rely on the “Always-on-display” feature to see your notifications at a glance.
+So if you’ve been using any of the recent Samsung phones starting with the Galaxy S10 and S20 models, the Note 10, 10 Plus and the recently launched Note 20 models, or even some of their 2020 A-series smartphones like the Galaxy A51 and A71 models, you should know by now that these phones do not have a native notifications LED light, and instead, you have to rely on the “Always-on-display” feature to see your notifications at a glance.

-Now personally i don’t have a problem with that, i mean i can live without a native notifications LED on my smartphone, but for those who can’t live without it even for a day, probably maybe because your lives depend on it, today we’ll be showing you how to use the hole punch camera cutouts on your Samsung Galaxy Note 10 and 10+ smartphones, as a notifications LED.
+Now personally, i don’t have a problem with that, i mean i can live without a native notifications LED on my smartphone, but for those who can’t live without it even for a day, probably maybe because your lives depended on it or something, today we’ll be showing you two ways that you can setup a “hole punch inspired” LED notifications system or light, on your Samsung Galaxy Note 10, 10 Plus, Note 20 and 20 Ultra smartphones.

 Something that looks like this..